EmilyYShen/Hand-Powered-Hand/README.md

-Repo for our final project!
+Repo for final project (Embedded/Microcontroller Laboratory)!

 Code is uploaded separately to the transmitting (Nano) and receiving (Mega) microcontroller.